- Having ovarian cysts is not the same as being diagnosed with PCOS.

 The short answer is: no, ovarian cysts and Polycystic Ovarian Syndrome (PCOS) are definitely not the same thing.

 To begin with, having polycystic ovaries (PCO) is not the same thing as being diagnosed with PCOS.
 Polycystic ovaries contain a number of partially mature follicles.
 They are a normal variant of a woman’s ovary.
 PCOS is a metabolic condition caused by an excess of androgen hormones that may or may not result in polycystic ovaries.
+Get your blood tested for PCOS in the privacy of your home.

 But polycystic ovaries are also not the same thing as ovarian cysts.
 When a woman has polycystic ovaries, the cysts referred to in “polycystic” (meaning “many cysts”) are known as follicular cysts.
 Follicular cysts form when a follicle containing an egg does not open and release the egg.
 The fluid inside the partially mature follicle then forms a cyst on the ovary.
 A follicular cyst is a type of functional cyst, meaning it serves some purpose within the ovary.